Install and setup Mercurial#

 It is really easy with other installation methods to get a broken installation without the topic, evolve and hg-git extensions and you need them to contribute to projects using modern Mercurial and to projects hosted on Github and Gitlab instances.

-Installing with old tools like conda or pip is possible but really not a good idea for Mercurial.
+Installing with tools like conda or pip is possible but really not a good idea for Mercurial.
+Unless you really know what you do, it’s very easy to obtain a broken installation with apt or similar package management tools.

 Since Mercurial is a Python application, recent versions can be installed with tools like UV, Pipx or Pixi.
 However, for Windows it is still better to just install TortoiseHG as presented below.